 The Power BI Report Builder is used to create paginated reports and share them in Power BI Online.

 If you require an on-premises solution, Power BI Desktop can be used to create reports on the local Power BI Report Server.
-This way the data is stored behind your company’s firewall of your company rather than in the cloud.
+This way the data is stored behind your company’s firewall rather than in the cloud.

 Power BI benefits

-In the long term using a business intelligence tool will accelerate analysis of big data and result in minimized risk and increased profit.
-It enables organizations to track developments in real time rather than to having to view nosediving graphs after the fact, wondering why nothing was done about it sooner.
+In the long run, using a business intelligence tool will accelerate analysis of big data and result in minimized risk and increased profit.
+It enables organizations to track developments in real-time rather than having to view nosediving graphs after the fact, wondering why nothing was done about it sooner.
 This is why business intelligence tools are so useful.

 Power BI also has these particular benefits:

-You can use data from more than 200 different sources in Power B, including:
+You can use data from more than 200 different sources in Power BI, including: